ScriptRaccoon/sveltekit-mongodb-auth/README.md

 There are three routes which can be accessed by all users: `/`, `/login` and `/register`.
 The two routes `/dashboard` and `/account` can only be accessed by users who are logged in (and only they see them in the navigation bar).
 This is checked in the `hooks.server.ts` file by verifying the JWT stored in the `auth-token` cookie.

 When you want to clone this repository, make sure to rename `.env.example` to `.env` and fill in the required environment variables.

+This repository will be used for a tutorial.
+The branch `starter-code` has the starter code with the pure frontend stuff.